OUR VISION AND MISSION

 Director / Lead Teacher

-Heritage Montessori School the culmination of a dream I have been fostering since I first began working with children more than 18 years ago.
+Heritage Montessori School is the culmination of a dream I have been fostering since I first began working with children early in my academic career.

 The depth and breadth of my background teaching and working with diverse student populations has allowed me to gain a well-rounded perspective.
 My experiences have ranged from teaching in a rural setting in New Hampshire, working with underprivileged children in central Phoenix, aiding preschool children with Autism at the Pyramid Autism Center in California, to researching ADHD in California as an undergrad and Australia as a Fulbright Fellow.